mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 }
 ```

-The method is not very complex but there are a few important elements
+The method isn't very complex but there are a few important elements
 if you don't want to lose processing results and if you need back pressure mechanism:

 * Method `sendToKafka()` should fail fast if record could not be sent to Kafka.
 Don't worry Spark will execute failed task again.